Middle School

 Main Lesson and Language Arts

-In language arts, the eighth grader is assigned various writing assignments of length and subject, and proofreading, editing, and the many skills they have previously learned are practiced and reinforced continuously.
+In language arts, the eighth grader is assigned various writing assignments covering a diversity of subjects, and proofreading, editing, and the many skills they have previously learned are practiced and reinforced continuously.
 Grammar and punctuation rules are further studied, and students incorporate literary devices and research techniques throughout the year.
 Short stories and other quality literature are read and explored together and assigned individually.
 The Eighth Grade Research Project remains a culminating milestone for the year as each student presents their topic of study and work to the school community, through an oral and visual presentation.
 As well, this project includes a significant research paper that includes reflections of personal experience, well chosen academic sources, and a bibliography formatted according to MLA guidelines.

 Mathematics

-Eighth grade math continues to be taught by our math specialist as a subject class, and topics include the study of platonic geometric solids, Pre-Algebra, and depending on the class and/or individual’s abilities, Algebra I. Students are continuously expected to exhibit neatness and care in their work, show and explain their thinking process, and develop and apply time management skills.
+Eighth grade math continues to be taught by our math specialist as a subject class, and topics include the study of Platonic geometric solids, Pre-Algebra, and depending on the class and/or individual’s abilities, Algebra I. Students are continuously expected to exhibit neatness and care in their work, show and explain their thinking process, and develop and apply time management skills.

 Subject Classes and Activities

 Speech, poetry, singing, and soprano/alto/tenor recorder continue with more advanced exercises.
-Our subject classes in eighth grade include Handwork, Woodwork, Strings or Advanced Band, Art, Games, Math, and Spanish.
-Eighth graders enjoy connecting with their first grade buddies, and are often participate in special activities reserved for this final year at our school.
+Our subject classes in eighth grade include Handwork, Woodwork, Strings or Music, Art, Games, Math, and Spanish.
+Eighth graders enjoy connecting with their first grade buddies, and often participate in special activities reserved for this final year at our school.
 They participate in the school-wide Halloween festival, present Eighth Grade Projects, and perform individual musical solos to the community.
 The eighth grade field trip is a special experience, and is often taken at the end of the school year.
-The students close the year with weaving the maypole ribbons during our May Faire Celebration, and are honored at our Closing Ceremony and Graduation.
+The students close the year with weaving the Maypole ribbons during our May Faire Celebration, and are honored at our Closing Ceremony and Graduation.

 In middle school, the art curriculum spans many mediums and techniques, and the teacher balances lessons with freedom and form throughout the grades.
 Teachers choose the artistic curriculum carefully, and incorporate developmentally appropriate and meaningful activities for their specific group of students.
 Watercolor, colored pencil, ink, charcoal, and pastel are worked with regularly.
 As well, clay modeling, figure drawing, calligraphy, perspective drawing, portraiture, and color studies are explored, and teachers work to cultivate a sense of personal style and confidence within their students.
 Drama and music are continuously incorporated into the school year, and poetry, speech, and public speaking skills are developed through the middle school grades.